catdad/grandma/README.md

 #### `grandma list`

 - `directory` - The folder that contains tests.
 All subfolders will be parsed as well, assuming all `.js` files are tests.
-I recomment just setting this in your `.grandmarc` file.
+I recommend just setting this in your `.grandmarc` file.

 #### `grandma run`